 If you are trekking during the normal trekking season (Spring and Autumn) then you will not need additional gears but if you plan to do the trek during winter (Dec to Feb) then you should pack a hardshell jacket, hardshell trousers and gaiters to protect against the snow.

-During the trekking season (Spring and Autumn), the temperature varies from lowest -10 Degree C at Gorekshep to maximum 15 to 20 Degree C during day time at the starting point.
+During the trekking season (Spring and Autumn), the temperature varies from the lowest -10 Degree C at Gorekshep to a maximum of 15 to 20 Degree C during daytime at the starting point.
 Your trek starts at an elevation of 2800m and goes up to an elevation of 5545m thus your packing list should consist of all essential gears required for the journey.

 Travel lightweight if possible but do not abandon the required gear list.
 Packing too much than required will take unnecessary space and you do not need to change your jacket and trousers every day in the mountain.
 Also do not compromise on the quality of gears as the good gear will provide better performance and durability.

 Equipment checklist for Everest base camp trek